PaulLaux/X3DH-Key-Exchange/src/readme.md

 License
 -------

-The parts taken from other persons use public domain, MIT, or BSD licenses.
+The parts taken from other persons use public Domain, MIT, or BSD licenses.

 The parts written by Pelayo Bernedo are licensed according to the two clause BSD license.